-Heroin is an extremely addictive drug.
-Approximately 4 million Americans have tried heroin at some point in their life.
-This article will focus on heroin withdrawal, covering its symptom and duration, and will discuss how to better understand someone trying to quit heroin.
+Approximately 4 million Americans have tried heroin at some point in their lives.
+Because of its addictive nature, many of these individuals end up having to suffer withdrawal from the drug.
+This article focuses on heroin withdrawal symptoms, the duration of withdrawal, and how to better understand someone trying to quit heroin.

 The length and severity of withdrawal symptoms will vary depending on the individual's tolerance towards heroin.
-Heroin withdrawal symptoms:
+Heroin withrawal symptoms include:

 Heroin withdrawal can take between 3-7 days of physical withdrawal.
 However, complete psychological recovery can take several months.
 For a detailed description of the phases of heroin withdrawal, consult our heroin withdrawal timeline.

 While withdrawal can be extremely unpleasant, heroin withdrawal is rarely fatal.
 However, people undergoing withdrawal will often consume large amounts of alcohol or other narcotics to lessen their symptoms.
 This can be extremely dangerous and can result in death.

 For thorough recovery, we recommend checking into a rehab center.
 We have also written another article about how to quit heroin and a brief summary of withdrawal symptoms.